sonic-pi-net/sonic-pi/etc/samples/README.md

 # Samples

+The samples prefixed with `arovane_` have been kindly donated by Uwe Zahn (Arovane) under a Creative Commons 0 license.
+Thanks Uwe!

-All samples in this directory are from http://freesound.org and have been placed in the public domain via the Creative Commons 0 License:
+All other samples in this directory are from http://freesound.org and have also been placed in the public domain via the Creative Commons 0 License:

 http://creativecommons.org/publicdomain/zero/1.0/

 Many of the samples have been slightly modified and trimmed for use with Sonic Pi.

 Links to original samples: